-In this computer, the product serial number is located in two places: the battery bay and the top case underneath the keyboard.
+In this computer, the product serial number is located in two places:

+- Battery bay - Top case underneath the keyboard

 The only tool required for this procedure is a coin.

 Warning: Always shut down the computer before opening it to avoid damaging its internal components or causing injury.
 After you shut down the computer, the internal components can be very hot.
 Let the computer cool down for 30 minutes before continuing.